Judge refuses to dismiss $10M rape lawsuit against Russell Simmons

 Jane Doe, in her March 2018 lawsuit, claims Simmons raped her in his hotel room after they met at a concert.
 Simmons and his lawyer have vehemently denied the allegation, calling it "pure fiction."

-"The plaintiff herself admitted that the alleged incident happened 31 years ago," according to a statement from Simmons' camp.
+"The plaintiff herself admitted that the alleged incident happened 31 years ago," Simmons said.
 "The fact is, her allegations are false.
 Still, this attempt at extortion is at its end.
 It's a matter of paper work."

 A lawyer for the accuser could not be immediately reached for comment Friday.